Amazon Macie integration with

 -

-This procedure explains how to use the AWS CLI to create an EventBridge rule that sends all Macie
+Follow these steps to use the AWS CLI to create an EventBridge rule that sends all Macie finding

-finding events to a Lambda function for processing.
-The rule uses default
+events to a Lambda function for processing.
+The rule uses default settings

-settings for rules that run when specific events are received.
-In the
+for rules that run when specific events are received.
+In this procedure, the

-procedure, the commands are formatted for Microsoft Windows.
-For Linux,
+commands are formatted for Microsoft Windows.
+For Linux, macOS, or Unix,

-macOS, or Unix, replace the caret (^) line-continuation character with a
+replace the caret (^) line-continuation character with a backslash

 Before you create this rule, create the Lambda function that you want the